Questions and Answers about Antibiotics in Chicken Production

 One of the most important and potentially devastating diseases we have in poultry is called coccidiosis, caused by coccidia – tiny little microscopic protozoa – that upset the normal gut environment of an animal and causes malabsorption of important nutrients and can result in unnecessary suffering or even death.
 Coccidia are common in puppies, kittens, young chickens and other animals – whether they’re raised outdoors, indoors, are a farm animal or a house pet.

 There’s a class of antibiotics called ionophores and another group of medicines called non-antibiotic coccidiostats (not antibiotics) which are used to prevent this disease.
-They are not growth promoters and have no FDA-approved use for growth promotion.
 It is important to note that ionophores and non-antibiotic coccidiostats are not used in human medicine.
 Most chickens are given an ionophore or a non-antibiotic coccidiostat for an FDA-approved duration to prevent this intestinal disease, thus preventing the overuse of potentially medically important antibiotics in treatment of sick birds.

 Are ionophores and non-antibiotic coccidiostats used to promote growth in chickens?

 Ionophores and non-antibiotic coccidiostats are used to prevent disease in chickens and reduce the need for intensive medical treatment for fatal diseases.
-While FDA currently requires them to be labeled as “growth promotants,” when combined with an ideal living environment and nutritious feed, healthy chickens naturally grow to their full potential—all without the use of hormones and steroids (which have been prohibited under U.S. federal law for use in raising chickens for more than 50 years).
+These drugs are not used in human medicine.
 Growth is a positive outcome of keeping chickens healthy and disease-free, and healthy birds improve product quality and food safety.

 Why is this use necessary in raising chickens?